NethermindEth/Forta-Agents/Umee-Bots/Deposit-Borrow-Flashloan/README.md

   - Fired when `Deposit` and `FlashLoan` events are emitted in the same transaction
   - Severity is always set to "info"
   - Type is always set to "info"
-  - metadata:
+  - Metadata:
-    - from: Address of the sender of the transaction.
+    - `from`: Address of the sender of the transaction.
-    - to: Address of the message call’s recipient.
+    - `to`: Address of the transaction recipient.

 - UMEE-14-2
   - Fired when `Borrow` and `FlashLoan` events are emitted in the same transaction
   - Severity is always set to "info"
   - Type is always set to "info"
-  - metadata:
+  - Metadata:
-    - from: Address of the sender of the transaction.
+    - `from`: Address of the sender of the transaction.
-    - to: Address of the message call’s recipient.
+    - `to`: Address of the transaction recipient.

 ## Test Data